Duke Riley (American football): Philadelphia Eagles

-On September 30, 2019, Riley was traded to the Philadelphia Eagles for safety Johnathan Cyprien and a swap of late-round picks.
+On September 30, 2019, Riley was traded to the Eagles for safety Johnathan Cyprien and a swap of late-round picks.
 On January 2, 2020, Riley was named special teams captain for the Eagles Wild card match up with Seattle.

-In Week 5 of the 2020 season against the Pittsburgh Steelers, Riley led the team with 13 tackles (7 solo) and injured himself when forcing a fumble on tight end Eric Ebron and he had to be carted off the field.
+In Week 5 of the 2020 season against the Steelers, Riley led the team with 13 tackles (7 solo) and injured himself when forcing a fumble on tight end Eric Ebron and he had to be carted off the field.
 Without Riley, the Eagles lost 38–29.

-In Week 14 against the New Orleans Saints, Riley recorded his first interception off a pass thrown by Taysom Hill during the 24–21 win.
+In Week 14 against the Saints, Riley recorded his first interception off a pass thrown by Taysom Hill during the 24–21 win.
 He was placed on injured reserve on January 1, 2021.
 He finished the season with 55 tackles, one forced fumble and one interception through 13 games and eight starts.

 Miami Dolphins

 Riley signed with the Miami Dolphins on March 22, 2021.
 He played in 16 games with three starts, recording 26 tackles primarily on special teams and a rotational linebacker.

 On March 15, 2022, Riley signed a one-year contract extension with the Dolphins.
 He played in 17 games with two starts, recording 45 tackles, one sack and two passes defensed.

 On March 16, 2023, Riley signed a two-year contract extension with Dolphins.